botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![Intruder Payload set to identify Admin role ID](images/intruder-payload-positions.png)

->Attack identify the possible role ID of administrator access role and then send this request with updated roleId to privile escalate the current logged in user to role of administator of target.
+>Attacker ***identify*** the possible role ID of administrator role and then send this request with updated roleId to privilege escalate the current logged in user to the access role of administator.

 ![Attack identify Admin role ID](images/admin-roleid-privesc.png)